iklam/iklam.github.io/_posts/2017-12-19-lambda-notes-002-method-handle.markdown

 	at HelloMH.main(HelloMH.java:8)
 ```

-Note that for ease of debugging, the names of the `LambdaForm$MH` class has been changed to `LambdaForm$MH000`.
-You can disassemble it:
+Note that for ease of debugging, when you specify `-Djava.lang.invoke.MethodHandle.DUMP_CLASS_FILES=true`,
+the names of the `LambdaForm$MH` class is changed to `LambdaForm$MH000`.
+Let's disassemble it:

 ```
 $ jdis 'DUMP_CLASS_FILES/java/lang/invoke/LambdaForm$MH000.class'